IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.4.
 BAKING GEOMETRY
 To work with (e.g. select, edit, transform, etc.) Grasshopper's preview from Rhino, you must “bake” it.
-Baking a Grasshopper preview object treats it as a mold from which a new Rhino object is cast.
+Baking a Grasshopper preview geometry treats it as a mold from which new Rhino geometry is cast.
 Baked geometry in the Rhino document ignores further changes in your Grasshopper definition.

 ![IMAGE](images/1-1-3/1-1-3_005-baking.png)
 >1.
 Bake by right-clicking a component and selecting Bake.